How to Reduce the Risk of Home Fires Over the Holidays

 Water your fresh tree often to keep it from drying out.

 Keep all decorations including wreaths and garland away from open flames such as candles and fireplaces.
 If you have an artificial tree, be sure it’s UL-approved and fire-retardant.
 If you choose a fresh tree, water it daily.
 Live decorations should be removed promptly following the holidays to reduce the fire risk associated with dried-out items.

 Avoid distractions in the kitchen and use timers.

-If you travel during the holidays, keep your travel plans off social media.
-If you’re out of town, ask a trusted neighbor to keep an eye on your home.
-Make arrangements to keep snow from piling up and consider stopping mail and newspaper delivery if you’ll be gone for an extended period of time.
-And, of course, always remember to lock your doors and windows and set your home security system before your departure.
+Many of us travel this time of year, a fact which thieves are aware of and may take advantage of.
+If you travel during the holidays, keep those plans off of social media and ask a trusted neighbor to keep an eye on your home.
+Make arrangements to keep snow from piling up and consider stopping mail and newspaper delivery if you will be gone for an extended period of time.
+And, of course, always remember to lock your doors and windows and set your home security system before leaving home.